geosiris-technologies/webstudio/README.md

     - 3D visu :
         - *ColorInformation* in a *GraphicalInformationSet* can be used if it references an **HSV color** in a *DiscreteColorMap*

+- 1.0.14:
+    - REST API :
+        - A REST API has been added to be able to validate/fix EPC/xml files.
+    - Bugfix :
+      - Sometimes export the EPC file was failing from the interface.
+It was due to specific entities that were not supported for export.
+      - Witsml/Prodml objects (like **Log**) can contain as *sub-objects* other *AbstractObject*.
+They are now detected during validation/auto-correction.

 ## License

 This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details